SchizoDuckie/DuckieTV/EVENTS.md

      When the SyncManager service is not already syncing, this make sure that local additions / deletions get stored in the cloud.
      *WIP Listener in place but Publisher yet to be created.*

- -  **torrentclient:connected:**

-    Used to indicate that the torrentClient has connected with it's host, so that dependant processes can start processing torrents.

  -  **torrent:update:**{{infoHash}}

     Notify the TorrentClients that a torrent's data has been updated.
 Used Internally.

+ -  **torrentclient:connected**

+    Used to indicate that the torrentClient has connected with it's host, so that dependant processes can start processing torrents.

  -  **tpbmirrorresolver:status**